-- 74. Permanent fences must be constructed along the entire length of the site that fronts the Buddina Foreshore Reserve, beach accesses, beach front, and adjacent to the coastal footpath.
-The fences must be constructed in accordance with an Operational Works approval and must be in accordance with: - (a) Figure 2: Coastal fences zones /Fence types/turtle movement and nesting zones of the Sunshine Coast Open Space Landscape Infrastructure Manual.
+74. Permanent fences must be constructed along the entire length of the site that fronts the Buddina Foreshore Reserve, beach accesses, beach front, and adjacent to the coastal footpath generally in accordance with the Referenced Revegetation Area Plan.
+The fences must be constructed in accordance with an Operational Works approval and must be in accordance with:

+(a) Figure 2: Coastal fences zones /Fence types/turtle movement and nesting zones of the Sunshine Coast Open Space Landscape Infrastructure Manual.